foundry-rs/book/src/zksync-specifics/examples/general-paymaster.md

     }

     function withdraw(address payable _to) external onlyOwner {
-        // send paymaster funds to the owner uint256 balance = address(this).balance;
+        // Send paymaster funds to the owner uint256 balance = address(this).balance;
         (bool success, ) = _to.call{value: balance}("");
         require(success, "Failed to withdraw funds from paymaster.");